Wyoming Whiskey Trip Reports

 Synoptic's Weather Station Map

 Do not count on using the 2 huts at the Lower Saddle for shelter.
 They're not public shelters.
 Sometimes they accommodate climbers during emergencies.
 The rangers & guides usually assemble their huts by mid-June and take them down by mid-September.
 It varies.
 The guides pretty much shut down operations the weekend following Labor Day.
-The last big trip for Exum Mountain Guides is usually the Jackson Hole High School mountaineering club.
+The last big trip for Exum Mountain Guides is usually with the Jackson Hole High School mountaineering club.

 There's a 'rest stop' on the western side of the saddle that can be used for privacy but it's not an outhouse.
 You're required to pack human waste off the saddle.
 Disposable zip-lock Mylar bags are often used (Wag-Bags).
 In less traveled areas of the park you can bury waste 6-8 inches and 200' away from wetlands.
 Bags were available with a camping permit at the Jenny Lake Ranger Station.
-It 's unknown if that will continue.
+It's unknown if that will continue.
 They're available at some stores within the park and in Jackson.

-There are camping spots on the western slope of the saddle (and caves) so choose a location to relieve yourself (or expose yourself) carefully if you're not using the rest stop.
+There are camping spots on the western slope of the saddle (and caves) so choose a location to relieve yourself -or expose yourself- carefully if you're not using the rest stop.
 Climbers are advised to pee on the western side of the saddle when possible to keep runoff from contaminating the water sources.
 Pissing near camping spots is not appreciated.
-Speaking of caves, keep in mind that the shallow caves on the saddle's western aspect do not provide protection from lightning and might increase your odds of being hit.

 According to the CDC: "Small caves, overhangs, and wet stream beds are likely to be more dangerous than open areas."
 Also, people are usually zapped by ground currents and not direct hits in the Tetons.